Digital-Grinnell/dlad-blog/content/posts/092-staging-isle.md

 * Review the your `docker-compose.local.yml` file for custom edits made and copy them to the `docker-compose.staging.yml` file as needed, this can include changes to Fedora GSearch Transforms, Fedora hash size and more.

+{{% annotation %}}
+As was the case with my local environment, I've chosen to append a separate _docker-compose_ file, this time named `docker-compose.DG-STAGING.yml`.
+This new file configures things so that my FEDORA repository is mounted at `/mnt/data/DG-FEDORA`, rather than on a USB stick named `DG-FEDORA`.
+{{% /annotation %}}

 ### SSL Certificates

 * Depending on your choice of SSL type (Commercial SSL files or the Let's Encrypt service), you'll need to uncomment only one line of the `traefik` services section.
 There are also inline instructions to this effect in the `docker-compose.staging.yml` file.